The best feeder fishing reels

 Best compact feeder reel for distance casting

-There are lots of features on this reel to aid the angler when casting and reeling in from distance such as the rotor brake and carbon anti-flex body.
-Both of these features are there to prevent the reel moving or twisting during the cast or when under pressure, making the reel perform far more smoothly.
+There are lots of features on this reel to aid the angler when casting and reeling in from distance such as the rotor brake and graphite anti-flex body.
+Both features are there to prevent the reel moving or twisting during the cast or when under pressure, making the reel perform far more smoothly.

-The 5000 will retrieve 90cm of line with each turn of the handle, allowing for super quick retrieval of end tackle and the angler has the choice of a double or single handle depending on their preference.
-The multi-disc front drag on this reel is superb, it is so smooth and consistent that you will deifnielty land more fish because of it.
+The 3500 will retrieve 94cm of line with each turn of the handle, allowing for super quick retrieval of end tackle and the angler has the choice of a double or single handle depending on their preference.
+The multi-disc front drag on this reel is superb, it is so smooth and consistent that you will land more fish because of it.

 Pros